benwiley4000/gsmplayer-gba/README.md

 - The black and white palette for the reel-to-reel animation will also need to be re-written after updating the album art palette.
 - The OAM attributes will remain the same, pointing to the changed tile data.

+### THANK YOU

+I want to thank Damian Yerrick for developing the GSM implementation for GBA and the original GSM player, as well as for porting it to modern devkitARM.
+This is really the best open source implementation of PCM music playback that I could find on the GBA.

+I want to also thank Jasper Vijn and other contributors to the TONC tutorial for Game Boy Advance programming.
+I was new to this and I ran into several obstacles along the way.
+Without fail, the answer was somewhere in that guide each time.

+P.S.
+I recommend accessing TONC at [this link](https://gbadev.net/tonc/) and choosing the option to print the whole document as a PDF!
+Will come in handy when you need to search for something, or if you're on the go.

 ## Original Readme

 GSM Player